Breakthrough/PySceneDetect/docs/cli/commands.rst

 To manually edit the cut points when generating output (e.g. using :ref:`split-video <split-video Command>`), first generate a `video-Scenes.csv` file using :ref:`list-scenes <list-scenes Command>`:

-    ``scenedetect --input video.mp4 detect-content list-scenes``
+    ``scenedetect -i video.mp4 list-scenes``

-Once `video-Scenes.csv` has been edited, re-run PySceneDetect with ``load-scenes`` instead of the scene detector, and use output commands as normal:
+Once `video-Scenes.csv` has been edited, re-run PySceneDetect with ``load-scenes`` instead of a scene detector, and use output commands as normal:

-    ``scenedetect --input video.mp4 load-scenes -i video-Scenes.csv split-video``
+    ``scenedetect -i video.mp4 load-scenes -i video-Scenes.csv split-video``

 .. _save-images Command: